wintoncode/Winton.AspNetCore.Seo/README.md

 The `IRobotsTxtOptions` interface has the following properties:

-* `AddSitemapUrl` - Determines whether the url to the sitemap should be included in the robots.txt file
+* `AddSitemapUrl` - Determines whether the URL to the sitemap should be included in the robots.txt file
 * `UserAgentRecords` - A collection of user agent records.
 Use this define the parts of the site that you want each particular robot to ignore.
 You can define a record using the wildcard user agent to apply the same rules to all robots by using `UserAgent.Any`.

 ### Defining the HTML header metadata